-Nicole Stevenson from Dear Handmade Life and founder of Craftcation uses a marketing funnel for her business.
-“Our strategy is multi-pronged, which I think is essential these days.
-Gone are the days of building a large social media following and using that as your only marketing tool,” she says.
-“Perhaps because we started our business before social media existed, we’ve had a multi-faceted strategy from the start.
-This includes brand awareness, customer acquisition, and purchase intent marketing.”
+“Our marketing strategy is multi-pronged which I think is essential these days.
+Gone are the days of building a large social media following and using that as your only marketing tool.
+This is actually how advertising used to be, it’s rare that a business would just do one thing (ie: print ads) – they had a whole campaign.
+Perhaps because we started our business before social media existed, we had a multi-faceted strategy from the start.
+This includes brand awareness, customer acquisition and purchase intent marketing.”

 Let’s see how the funnel might look for a handmade business.

-Platforms for this stage of the funnel include social media groups and engaging posts, but because of changes to algorithms on social media, it may be difficult to achieve a decent level of engagement.
+Platforms for this stage of the funnel would include social media groups and engaging posts, but because of changes to algorithms on social media, it may be difficult to achieve a decent level of engagement.
 Your most important platform may be your newsletter.
-Your website will also be important to acquire newsletter signups, trials, and to host engaging content.
+Your website will also be important to acquire newsletter signups, trials and to host engaging content.

-At the very bottom tip of the funnel is the purchase.
-The marketing activities just above that point are geared towards creating purchase intent.
+At the very bottom tip of the funnel is the Purchase or Transaction, so the marketing activities just above that point in the bottom of the funnel are geared towards creating Purchase Intent.
 Everything you’ve done prior to this should lead potential customers here.
-Of course, there are times when customers show up at this point in the funnel, perhaps through a Google search, and are theoretically ready to purchase despite not having been in your funnel previously.
+Of course, there are times when people sort of show up at this point of the funnel (perhaps through a Google search, for example), and those people are theoretically ready to purchase despite not having been in YOUR funnel previously.

 “In pursuing opportunities, it’s been important to maintain a portfolio of work.
-Artists and small businesses are leery of working with a service provider – particularly for work like I do, which tends to be intangible (time management courses) or somewhat mysterious (instructional consulting) – unless they can touch the goods, so to speak.
-Testimonials can be helpful here, too.”
+Artists and small businesses are leery of working with a service provider – particularly for work like I do, which tends to be intangible (ie. time management courses) or ”mysterious” (ie. instructional consulting) – unless they can touch the goods, so to speak.
+Testimonials can be helpful here too.”